everknow/everknow-website/home.md

-EverKnow is a new network which focuses on people and automation.
+**EverKnow** is a new network which focuses on people and automation.

 One of the primary mission is to create technology that uses friendly approaches and terminology to lower the entry barrier and allow for enhanced user experiences and better inclusion.
 Expanding one's reach in the digital space should be simple, intuitive, natural.

 We are experts in Distributed Ledger Technology (DLT) and governance, contact us to discuss your individual requirments.
+See the **[R&D](rnd.md)** page for more details.

 ## Solutions

-EverKnow's products enable industries to revamp their core functionality with blockchain technology.
+**EverKnow**'s products enable industries to revamp their core functionality with blockchain technology.
 Our public, permissioned, or private blockchain-based industrial solutions bring security, traceability, immutability, and transparency across all the business processes and automations.

 We provide full-cycle development services, from comprehensive engineering technology principle strategy to end-to-end development of scalable solutions.
 Our Custom Software Development adapts seamlessly to your project requirements and business needs.

-We are also experts in driving Research and Development (R&D) projects, directly and/or on behalf of our partners.
+We are also experts in driving **[Research and Development (R&D) projects](rnd.md)**, directly and/or on behalf of our partners.

 ## Partnerships